GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 ## Audience

 - Public officers using a non-SE GSIB device with a WOG ID.
-WOG ID is the email address belonging to the *gov.sg* domain and is in the format of *your_name<span>@</span><acronym for your agency>.gov.sg*.
+WOG ID is the organisational email address belonging to the *gov.sg* domain and is in the format of *your_name<span>@</span><acronym for your agency>.gov.sg*.

-- Vendors or contractors using a non-SE GSIB device whose organisational email address is in the format of *your_name_from.<vendor organisation name>@<acronym for the agency>.gov.sg*.
+- Vendors or contractors using a non-SE GSIB device and whose organisational email address is in the format of *your_name_from.<vendor organisation name>@<acronym for the agency>.gov.sg*.

 > **Note**: If you are a public officer using a SE-GSIB device and intend to request for TechPass or SEED, create a [service request](https://go.gov.sg/techpass-sr) with us.
 Alternatively, another public officer can invite you to TechPass via the [TechBiz Portal](portal.techbiz.suite.gov.sg).

 ## Prerequisites

-- non-SE GSIB device to use the TechPass portal for a self-service sign-up.
+- If you are going to sign up for TechPass account via the TechPass portal, you need a non-SE GSIB device.
-- You must have received the TechPass onboarding email to onboard to TechPass.
+- To onboard to TechPass, you must have received the TechPass onboarding email.
 - Standard mailbox for the users' organisational email addresses.
 TechPass does not support email accounts which do not have an inbox, such as LiteMail accounts.
 If you use such an email account, upgrade it to a standard mailbox before signing up for TechPass.

 > **Note**: You will receive the TechPass onboarding email when you sign up for TechPass from the TechPass Portal, or a public officer invites you to TechPass from the [TechBiz Portal](portal.techbiz.suite.gov.sg).